Omnibenchmark: transparent, reproducible, extensible and standardized orchestration of solo and collaborative benchmarks: Abstract

 \item Workflow.
-The benchmarking \texttt{YAML} is parsed to dynamically generate a reproducible \texttt{Snakemake} \cite{koster2012snakemake} workflow specification.
-The expressivity of the config \texttt{YAML} allows generating complex benchmarks beyond data-method-metric linear layouts, including gather-scatter \cite{koster2012snakemake} patterns (Figure~\ref{fig:design}A) and adding dataset- or method-specific parameters.
-We use \texttt{Snakemake} (version $\geq 8$) capabilities to make use of the reproducible software environments, to populate remote storage, to collect (benchmark) resources metrics, and to track provenance.
+The benchmark \texttt{YAML} plan is parsed to generate a reproducible \texttt{Snakemake} \cite{koster2012snakemake} workflow.
+The expressivity of the \texttt{YAML} plan enables complex benchmarks beyond data-method-metric linear layouts, including gather-scatter \cite{koster2012snakemake} patterns and adding dataset- or method-specific parameters.
+We use \texttt{Snakemake} (version $\geq 8$) capabilities, including its plugin ecosystem, to embrace reproducible software environments, populate remote storage, execute jobs on queuing systems, and track provenance.

-\item Storage for outcomes of the community benchmarking.
-Final and intermediate outputs are either stored locally (solo benchmarking or during development runs) or pushed to a versioned \texttt{S3}-compatible storage for sharing (Figure~\ref{fig:design}C).
+\item Storage.
+Final and intermediate artifacts (files) are either stored locally (solo benchmarking or during development runs) or pushed to a versioned \texttt{S3}-compatible storage for sharing.
 Benchmark releases include code, software environments, results and metadata; every release is tagged following a semantic versioning system.
-Write access to \texttt{S3} buckets is restricted and controlled via access tokens, while reading and listing are open to everyone. \end{enumerate}
+Write and potentially read access to \texttt{S3} buckets is restricted and controlled via access tokens (Figure~\ref{fig:design}, ``Inspect''). \end{enumerate}

-Ideally, benchmark specification files contain steps to generate interpretable performance metrics, e.g., F1 scores, adjusted Rand indexes, or similar.
-We suggest adding an extra benchmarking step collecting these metrics and forwarding them to bettr \cite{bettr}, a web application that provides customizable and dynamic plots and tabular representations of performance metrics, helping to aggregate them and evaluate performance in a flexible way suited to the final user needs.